JoshOrndorff/recipes/text/3-entrees/babe-grandpa-node.md

 let justification_import = grandpa_block_import.clone();
 ```

-With the grandpa block import created, we can now create the Babe block import.
-The Babe block
+With the GRANDPA block import created, we can now create the BABE block import.
+The BABE block
-import is the outer-most layer of the block import onion and it wraps the grandpa block import.
+import is the outer-most layer of the block import onion and it wraps the GRANDPA block import.

 ```rust, ignore
 let (babe_block_import, babe_link) = sc_consensus_babe::block_import(